sourmash-bio/sourmash/paper.md

 This work is funded in part by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative [GBMF4551 to CTB].

+Notice: This manuscript has been authored by BNBI under Contract No. HSHQDC-15-C-00064 with the DHS.
+The US Government retains and the publisher, by accepting the article for publication, acknowledges that the USG retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for USG purposes.
+Views and conclusions contained herein are those of the authors and should not be interpreted to represent policies, expressed or implied, of the DHS.

 # References